Expect the unexpected for rivalry matchup with Florida State

 The Seminoles are struggling with the same issues that have plagued the team for the past couple of years.
 Last year, Miami defeated Florida State 27-10 and Willie Taggart was fired the next day.
 The ‘Noles have only played one game this year and they lost 16-13 to a below average Georgia Tech team at home.

 The biggest struggle for Florida State this year, as in the past few years, is the offensive line.
 The line has three underclassmen and a number of linemen are dealing with injuries.
 They allowed three sacks to quarterback James Blackman against Georgia Tech.
-Miami’s front seven will be out for blood when they take the field, so expect the defense to try and exploit FSU’s weakness at offensive line.
+Miami’s front seven will be out for blood when they take the field, so expect the defense to try and exploit FSU’s weakness at the offensive line.

 Florida State is led by quarterback James Blackman, a junior who made 10 starts last season, but the star of the offense is wide receiver Tamorrion Terry.
 Standing at 6-foot-4, Terry is widely regarded as one of the top receivers that will be available in the 2021 NFL Draft.
 Defensively, the Seminoles do have some highly touted players in defensive tackle Marvin Wilson and cornerback Asante Samuel Jr., who had two interceptions against Georgia Tech.